(click above images to go to articles)

 I've been writing about productions traveling to far off lands and lands not-so-far ever since Louisiana and New Mexico enacted generous film and TV incentives back in 2003, dramatically altering the way that Hollywood does business.

-Below are my latest round of features on the subject.
 How Kentucky Locations, Incentives Make the Bluegrass State a Great Place for Production

 Felipe Dieppa never thought he would set foot in Kentucky.
 A native of Queens, N.Y., he had a successful career as a child actor, originating the voice of Diego on the animated series “Dora the Explorer” and essaying roles in everything from “Law & Order: SVU” to the movie “Dan in Real Life” before segueing to a career as a producer.
 But when the pandemic hit, he decided to settle down in Louisville with his fiancée, a Kentucky native who was leaving New York to start a non-alcoholic beverage company in her home state.